PRODUCERS | PERFORMERS | PURVEYORS | PREACHERS

 through a perfectly subtle darkness, imagined to a sound that connects with the listener in more than just the audible sense."

-Fassine release 'That Wave’ in the run up to the release of their 2nd album Gourami.
-The track is a heavy, industrial re-working of an original by XTC, taken from the album Nonsuch.
+Fassine are soon to release their second album 'Gourami'.
+In the run up to the release the band have shared 'That Wave,' an industrial re-working of an original by XTC, taken from the album Nonsuch.

 ‘We are big fans of XTC and 'That Wave’ is a song so overflowing with ideas that we fell in love with it .
 The original has a wave-like feel and we wanted to see if we could do that too but in a much more chaotic and stormy fashion.’

-Fassine recently released the track, 'Feather Jesus' - the first song to be taken from their upcoming second album, 'Gourami', out in Summer 2017.
-The track was released earlier than expected due to an overwhelming response from people around the world after hearing the song on Fox’s hit show Lucifer.
+The first single from the incoming album, 'Feather Jesus' was shared earlier than expected due to an overwhelming response from people around the world after hearing the song on Fox’s hit show Lucifer.

 Fassine have a keen ear for the cinematic, with their songs featuring as the backdrop of high-profile American TV drama’s: including Sky Atlantic’s 'The Following', Fox’s 'Lucifer', Sony’s 'The Art Of More' & more.